Google Pixel 6 hands-on review: A new Pixel is born

 - Pixel 6 vs. Pixel 6 Pro: All the differences

 But there's more to the Pixel 6 than just Tensor.
-We've gotten our hands on Google's latest phone, and while it's only been enough time to admire the new look and not do any comparative testing just yet, we can share some additional details about this new phone in advance of our full review.
+We've gotten our hands on Google's latest phone, and while we're still in the process of testing of our full Pixel 6 review, we can share our impressions and details about the new features, specs, design, cameras and more.

 Here's what you need to know about the Google Pixel 6.